Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Riesz-type products and exponential estimates

 where the implicit terms correspond to all subsets $B \subset \{1,\dots,N\}$ which are different from $A$.
 Inserting this expression into \eqref{eq:product-rule-before} one can see that the integration of the explicit term gives

 which, by the condition \eqref{eq:nu-properties} and Lemma \ref{lemma:multiplicativity}, provides the right hand side of \eqref{eq:product-rule}.
-So it remains to show that the integrals of the other terms in the sum do not contribute anything but zero.
+So to conclude the proof it is enough to show that the integrals of the other terms in the sum are all zero.

 Indeed, if $B$ is any subset $\neq A$ then the corresponding term is

 which, again by \eqref{eq:nu-properties} and Lemma \ref{lemma:multiplicativity}, is equal to

 However this is zero, because $\ft{\varphi}(0) = 0$, so the lemma is proved. \end{proof}